mo-hanxuan/FEMcy/README.md

 |     Abaqus     |                       16.46                        |                      6.40                       |
 |     FEMcy      |                       18.52                        |                      6.55                       |

-you can see that the results (max y-displacement) show huge differences between small-deformation and large deformation.
+you can see that the results (max y-displacement) show huge differences between small-deformation and large-deformation.

 + .inp file for small deformation
     > ./tests/beam_deflection/load800_smallDef/beamDeflec_quadPSE_smallD_load800_fixX.inp